CivilEngrTools/SteelConnDesign/readme.md

 The current version of CET.SteelConnDesign is tailored exclusively for Windows OS and is compatible solely with Imperial units.
 Notably, it is not an open-source program, though we willingly share the source code with our partners upon request.

-While CET.SteelConnDesign is available for free, we encourage users to explore the enhanced features of our Premium service.
-To access Premium benefits, kindly contact civilengrtools@gmail.com for additional details.
-Premium users can relish the following advantages:
+The goal of CET.SteelConnDesign is not to generate profit but to empower designers by leveraging modern software and saving them time.
+While it is available for free, we encourage users to explore the enhanced features of our Premium service.
+For more information on accessing Premium benefits, please contact civilengrtools@gmail.com.
+Premium users can enjoy the following advantages:

 - Efficiently process thousands of members with just one click.
 Our software can automatically identify Connection Setup types and design them with minimal user input